 Here after the first forwarding lcore processed the packets from vif0/0, it sent them out of vif0/0, which is reflected as TX packets and TX device packets.

-What we’ve tested and demonstrated is the DPDK vRouter default behavior with the current parameters it current takes.
+What we’ve tested and demonstrated here is the DPDK vRouter’s default behavior with the current parameters.
 Please keep in mind that vRouter is configurable.
 There is one vRouter configuration option introduced in release R2008 which will change this default pipeline model behavior.
-This option is --vr_no_load_balance, and we can verify the vrouter-dpdk process running command line in our setup with ps command.
-With that configured, vRouter will change to the so-called run to complete model, which means same lcore whichever polled the packet will continue to process/forward it.
-This requires reboot of DPDK vRouter, and We won’t test this scenarios in this book.
+This option is --vr_no_load_balance, and you can verify the vrouter-dpdk process running command line in your setup with ps command.
+With that configured, vRouter will change to the so-called run to complete model, which means that the same lcore that polled the packet will continue to process/forward it.
+This requires reboot of DPDK vRouter, and we’ll let you test the scenarios in your own lab.

-This concludes the analysis of traffic forwarding in the direction of VM to fabric.
+This concludes the analysis of traffic forwarding in the direction of the VM to fabric.
 Next let’s take a look at the returning direction: from fabric (vif0/0) to VM (vif0/3).

-returning traffic: fabric to VM
+Returning Traffic: fabric to VM